srinman/academo/acacanarydeployment.md

 1. **Create Initial Deployment, label new revision and set traffic weight for the label to 100%**

    srinmantest.azurecr.io/bookstoreapi:v1 and srinmantest.azurecr.io/bookstoreapi:v2 are the images for the web application.
 Please change this to your image.
    First, deploy your initial version of the web application to Azure Container Apps.

+   IMPORTANT: revision-mode must be set to multiple.
+This allows you to create multiple revisions of the same application.

    ```
    uami_id=$(az identity show --resource-group academorg --name acaacrpulluami --query id --output tsv)